cambridge-cares/TheWorldAvatar/Agents/HistoricalNTUEnergyAgent/README.md

 ### Agent properties
 The agent property file only needs to contain a single line:
 ```
-aqmesh.mappingfolder=HISTORICALAQMESH_AGENT_MAPPINGS
+ntuenergy.mappingfolder=HISTORICALNTUENERGY_AGENT_MAPPINGS
 ```
-where `HISTORICALAQMESH_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+where `HISTORICALNTUENERGY_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
 An example property file can be found in the `config` folder under `agent.properties`.
-See [this section](#mapping-files) of the README for an explanation of the mapping files.

 ### Excel connector properties
 The Excel connector properties contain the number of columns/keys for each of the Excel files.